gpjmartin/fs1/tpch/README.md

 There needs to be a schema in place with a matching name in the scripts, for example:

-create schema hive.gmtpchsf100 WITH (location = 'gs://your_gcs_storage/gmtpchsf100/');
+create schema hive.XXXXXsf100 WITH (location = 'gs://your_gcs_storage/XXXXXsf100/');

-The scripts append the Schema name to the location above.
+The scripts append the Schema name to the prefix of the location above.
 For ease of use, create a schema that ends with the TPCH schema - "sf100" in the above example.
+In the above you would define the PREFIX variable as PREFIX=hive.XXXXX.

 Download the trino CLI and rename the JAR file to trino.